 Arad the Hunter

 - Cannibalism Superpower: Arad can gain the charms of beings after he hunts them, kills them, and eats their hearts.
-Unlike many examples of this trope, he only gets to use that charm once per being consumed.
+Unlike many examples of this trope, however, he only gets to use that charm once per being consumed.